timothyshull/programming_notes/hardware/digital_design.md

         - Cisco

 ## 6.2 Assembly Language
-- human-readable representation of the computer’s native language
+- human-readable representation of the computer's native language
 - instruction specifies operation to perform and the operands on which to operate

 ### Instructions